Speakerfile/slate/source/index.html.md

   "success": true
 }
 ```

-This endpoint retrieves a specific kitten.
+This endpoint retrieves a specific Expert.

 ### HTTP Request